orbs-network/validator-instructions/public/orbs-public-beta.md

 The Orbs Node address, and its private key should be securely stored.

+If needed, see the following [key generation instructions](https://github.com/orbs-network/validator-instructions/blob/master/public/key_generation.md) to generate keys using MyCrypto.

 ### Install Polygon via NPM

 To install Polygon run